Premises Liability

 Who Can File a Premises Liability Claim?

 In an Arizona premises liability claim, the person who can file a claim is typically the individual who suffered injuries or damages due to the negligent actions of the property owner or occupier.
 The injured party, often referred to as the plaintiff, has the legal standing to initiate a premises liability lawsuit.
+Understanding who can file these claims and the specific requirements that must be met is crucial, and our attorneys are here to guide you step by step through the process.

 Injured Individuals:

 • Anyone who sustains injuries on someone else's property due to negligence may file a premises liability claim.
 This includes individuals classified as invitees, licensees, or even trespassers under certain circumstances.
+Recognizing your status and rights as an injured party is the cornerstone for any legal action initiated, and our team excels in pinpointing and expressing your legal standing within a claim.

 Legal Representatives:

 • In cases where the injured party is unable to file a claim themselves, such as if they are a minor or incapacitated, a legal representative or guardian may file the claim on their behalf.
+To ensure the injured party's interests are adequately represented, we step in to aid authorized representatives in navigating their roles and responsibilities.

 Family Members:

 • In some jurisdictions, certain family members may have the right to file a claim for damages associated with the injuries of their loved ones, particularly in cases of wrongful death or loss of consortium.
+We support family members in understanding their claims' framework and potential outcomes, ensuring that their concerns are effectively addressed and represented throughout proceedings.

 Frequently Asked Questions